 Japan is one of the countries with death penalty where it is absolutely a legalized form of punishment.
 Federal crimes like murder and treason are the only crimes for which capital punishment is statutory and is ordinarily imposed in cases of multiple murders involving aggravating factors.
 At a time when the world is heading towards abolishing death penalty, 2 gangsters were hanged in Japan on 26th April, 2013.
 Katsuji Hamasaki, 64, and Yoshihide Miyagi, 56, were executed after being convicted of the murder of rival gang members.
 More executions are likely under new Prime Minister Abe, who has expressed strong support for the death penalty and with more than 130 persons on death row in Japan, the numbers are bound to increase.

-In Japan, individuals on death row are not placed in prisons and are not classified as prisoners by the justice system in Japan.
+In Japan, individuals on death row are not placed in prisons and are not classified as prisoners by the justice system in the country.
 The extent of rights awarded to such people are insignificant when compared to other Japanese prisoners.
-Only 2 periods of exercise per week is permitted and non is allowed within their cells; they are left without access to any form of digital entertainment like televisions and may only possess three books.
+Only 2 periods of exercise per week is permitted and non is allowed within their cells.
+They are left without access to any form of digital entertainment like televisions and may only possess three books.
 It is worthy of note that between 1946 and 1993, Japanese courts sentenced 766 people to death, 608 of whom were executed.

-Gambia was recently seen on the news when 9 prisoners on death row were executed in late 2012 and still leaving more than 35 inmates convicted and sentenced with capital punishment.
-Though the numbers have come down compared to the figures from 2009 and 2010 when 13 prisoners were executed in each of those years.
+Gambia was recently seen on the news when 9 prisoners on death row were executed in late 2012, with more than 35 other inmates convicted and sentenced to capital punishment.
+The numbers have however, come down compared to the figures from 2009 and 2010 when 13 prisoners were executed in each of those years.
 Following acute criticism of the execution, the Gambian President Yahya Jammeh, approved a conditional moratorium on executions of death row prisoners which is largely dependent on changes in crime rate in the country with the provision to revert to capital punishment if there is no drop in crime rate.

 Afghanistan is the 8 country with most deaths by death penalty where the capital punishment is still legal and supported.
-Though the incidence of such punishments has been on the decline and the Afghan government has only carried out the punishment every few years since the fall of the Taliban in 2001, who were known to regularly execute people in public, 14 inmates at Kabul’s Pul-e Charkhi prison were recently hanged on Tuesday (20/11/2012) and Wednesday (21/11/2012) for a variety of crimes, including murder, kidnapping, rape and terrorism.
+Though the incidence of such punishments has been on the decline and the Afghan government has only carried out the punishment every few years since the fall of the Taliban (who were known to regularly execute people in public) in 2001, 14 inmates at Kabul’s Pul-e Charkhi prison were recently hanged on Tuesday (20/11/2012) and Wednesday (21/11/2012) for a variety of crimes, including murder, kidnapping, rape and terrorism.

-In 2011 Sudan was the leading executioner of death penalty in Africa.
-However, in recent times, there have been moves toward abolitionism.
-In 2010, a minimum of 13 people were executed and 10 more were sentenced to death, at least 7 people were executed and 13 more sentenced to death in 2011, and at least 1 person was sentenced to death in 2012.
+In 2011, Sudan was the leading executioner of death penalty in Africa.
+However, in recent times, there have been moves toward its abolitionism.
+In 2010, a minimum of 13 people were executed and 10 more were sentenced to death.
+The following year (2011) saw at least 7 people executed and 13 more sentenced to death.
+In 2012, at least 1 person was sentenced to death.
 It is still estimated that as of July 2012, close to 300 people were held under death sentence and most of them were charged in 2006.

-Yemen has one of the highest execution rates in the world, still allows public executions and is also one of the four left on Earth that still allows capital punishment for minors.
+Yemen has one of the highest execution rates in the world.
+The country still allows public executions and is also one of the four left on Earth that still allows capital punishment for minors.
 In one of the recent cases, Mohammed was put to death on Saturday, 9th March, 2013 after he shot an intruder at his home in the central Yemeni city of Tiaz in 1999.
 The man later died of his wounds.
-Various judges, including the one who made the initial ruling, determined that the killing was self-defense and that Mohammed was underage at the time of the crime.
+Various judges, including the one who made the initial ruling, determined that the killing was done out of self-defense and that Mohammed was underage at the time of the crime.

-Capital punishment in the south Arabian country is commonly applied for a wide variety of criminal offences like rape, murder, terrorism and in some cases under the sharia law, Islamic offences like prostitution, adultery, sexual misconduct, and apostasy, and the list of crimes may also include kidnapping, drug trafficking, robbery, homosexuality, and treason.
-Capital punishment in Yemen is typically carried out by shooting, however, there is still a legal permission for stoning which remains a viable option for charges against adultery even though it has not been used in centuries.
+Capital punishment in the south Arabian country is commonly applied for a wide variety of criminal offences like rape, murder, terrorism and in some cases under the sharia law for Islamic offences like prostitution, adultery, sexual misconduct, and apostasy.
+The list of crimes may also include kidnapping, drug trafficking, robbery, homosexuality, and treason.
+Capital punishment in Yemen is typically carried out by shooting.
+However, there is still a legal permission for stoning which remains a viable option for charges against adultery even though it has not been used in centuries.